 The Foundation was organized as an independent organization under California Business Code and has a signed master agreement with the District.
 The agreement allows the District to provide administrative services to assist the Foundation in carrying out its purpose.
 The District pays salaries and benefits of the executive director, assistant director, and three administrative positions.
 In addition, working space for employees who perform administrative services for the Foundation is provided by the District at no charge.
-The donated services and facilities for the fiscal year ended June 30, 2017 were valued at \$425,905 and \$11,040 and were reflected in the financial statements as donated services and facilities.
-In addition, certain expenses for professional services, supplies and equipment for the Foundation were paid for by the District.
-These expenses totals \$155,490 and are recognized as in-kind donations and operating expenses.
+In return, the Foundation provides various levels of monetary support and service to the District.
+These transactions are recorded within financial statements as distributions, student programs, and scholarship expense.